Frederick Coombs: San Francisco

+Later life and death

-Coombs left the city immediately, presumably for New York, as in 1868 he was discovered there by Mark Twain, still believing himself to be Washington and still convinced of the effect of his charms on the ladies, whom he entertained by displaying his legs on street corners.
+In 1868, Coombs was discovered by Mark Twain in New York City, still believing himself to be Washington and still convinced of the effect of his charms on the ladies, whom he entertained by displaying his legs on street corners.
 Twain reported that he travelled around New York, Philadelphia, Baltimore, and Washington selling photos of himself visiting Benjamin Franklin's grave for 25 cents.

-When the William Penn Mansion in Philadelphia was proposed for demolition he asked Congress to give it to him.
+When the William Penn Mansion in Philadelphia was proposed for demolition Coombs asked Congress to give it to him.
 After it was torn down he switched to demanding the Washington Monument.

 Coombs died in New York City on April 9, 1874.